- Discover CIU

-In 1913 Miss Emily Dick filled in for her sister, who taught a Sunday school class in one of the mill villages in Columbia, SC.
+In 1913 Miss Emily Dick filled in for her sister, who taught a Sunday school class in one of the mill villages in Columbia, S.C.
 She became concerned for the spiritual and material needs of the workers and their families, so she attended Moody Bible Institute for more training in the Bible.
-After her return, she realized that a local Bible institute was needed in order to train those who wanted more Bible education.
+After her return, she realized that a local Bible institute was needed to train those who wanted more Bible education.

-In 1918, Mrs. T. Hal Dick, Margaret Childs, Miss Pamela Moore, Mrs. Elizabeth Tanant and Mrs. Pearl Stone joined Emily in praying for a Bible school.
+In 1918, Mrs. T. Hal Dick, Margaret Childs, Miss Pamela Moore, Mrs. Elizabeth Tarant and Mrs. Pearl Stone joined Emily in praying for a Bible school.
 Mary Dibble later joined this band of "praying women" as they looked to John 15:7.
 One of the first things they prayed for was a man of God who would lead the new work.

 Robert C. McQuilkin had his own dreams of becoming a missionary sink to the bottom of the New York harbor, when the ship he booked passage on burned at anchor.
-The Lord used this incident to re-direct R.C.'s plans, and he soon joined up with Charles Trumbull and the influential Sunday School Times.
+The Lord used this incident to re-direct McQuilkin's plans, and he soon joined up with Charles Trumbull and the influential Sunday School Times.
 Through the mentoring of Trumball, Mr. McQuilkin began to experience the victorious Christian life and began teaching this message throughout the East Coast.

 In 1921, after returning to speak in Columbia for the third time, he was asked to become the dean of a new "Bible institute" that was coming together.
 After several months of prayer he wrote an acceptance letter to the president of the board and commented excitedly, "What a mighty power for missions and for soul-winning evangelism the school may be!"